szubair/java-ansible-cd/README.md

-# test your deployment using ansible roles.
+# Test your deployment using ansible roles.
 Happy coding!